signalfx/collectd-rabbitmq/README.md

 An additional configuration option is available:

+* IsHttps - Boolean for if host is https protocol.
+Default is False.
 * HTTPTimeout - Integer value in seconds before timing out when connecting to the RabbitMQ Management API.
 Defaults to 60 seconds.
 * FieldLength - Set the number of characters used to encode dimension data.